August 15, 2023

 Alternatively, pension scheme members can collect it from a selected post office using their Public Services Card.

-When a person receiving the State Pension (Non-Contributory) passes away, their spouse, surviving civil partner, or dependent should:
+When an employee receiving the State Pension (Non-Contributory) passes away, their spouse, surviving civil partner, or dependent should:

 Notify the DSP and register the death with the General Register Office (GRO) within three months.